Nahuel88Ar/GUI-LYSOSOMES/README.md

   <b>Figure: Radial intensity profile used to estimate lysosome diameter with the FWHM method.</b>
 </p>

-For a complete explanation of the method, click on the link below and obtain the explanatory document, which is also located in the main directory of the directory:
+For a complete explanation of the method, click on the link below and obtain the explanatory document:
 ### Lysosome_Diameter_BlobLoG_FWHM.docx
-It is also located in the main directory of the directory
+It is located in the main directory of the directory

 ### [📄 Download the document](Lysosome_Diameter_BlobLoG_FWHM.docx)